Trapigtrogen/Teflon-Logger/readme.md

 ## Features:
 - Logs all channels that it has permissions to read
 - Log organized to folders per channel, files per date
-- Print given date's log from Discord
+- Print given date's log with Discord command
-- Clear channel log from Discord
+- Remove channel's log with Discord command
+- Logs are separated per guild so they cannot be printed outside of the server
-- Safety features like:
+- Safety features:
-  * double checking printing to public channel
+  * Double checking printing to public channel
   * Logging used admin commands on non-removable log for blaming
+  * Permissions are tied to Audit log for printing and Full admin for removing

 ## Config.json
 ```